Jillian loves children and children love Jillian!

 It's a match made in heaven.
 Jillian's unique background as a Certified Pediatric Massage Therapist (CPMT), Infant Massage Teacher (CIMT), and training in Adaptive Watsu® and International Aquatic Therapy Techniques, equips her with vital knowledge of indications, contraindications, and considerations to massage and work with children of all shapes, sizes, ages, and abilities.

-SESSIONS BOTH IN THE WARM-WATER POOL AND ON LAND ARE CHILD-CENTERED, EMPHASIZING SAFETY, EMPOWERMENT, JOY AND PLAY TO MEET YOUR CHILD DIRECTLY WHERE HE/OR SHE IS AT.
+SESSIONS BOTH IN THE WARM-WATER POOL AND ON LAND ARE CHILD-CENTERED, EMPHASIZING SAFETY, EMPOWERMENT, JOY AND PLAY TO MEET YOUR CHILD DIRECTLY WHERE S/HE IS AT.

 Being in the water highlights a sense of freedom, fun, and playfulness for many children, making it a fabulous fit for therapeutic work and optimal results.